-For 2017, to identify the median of the annual total compensation of all our employees, as well as to determine the annual total compensation of our median employee, we took the following steps:
+To identify the median of the annual total compensation of all our employees, as well as to determine the annual total compensation of our "median employee," we took the following steps:

-- We determined that, as of December 31, 2017, our employee population consisted of approximately 7,816 individuals, all of whom were located in the United States.
-This population consisted of all of our full-time, part-time, and seasonal employees.
+- We determined that, as of December 31, 2020, our employee population consisted of approximately 10,528 individuals, all of whom were located in the United States.
+This population consisted of all of our fulltime, part-time, and seasonal employees.
 This population does not include independent contractors or leased workers who were engaged through an unaffiliated third-party staffing agency.
-We also excluded approximately 739 employees of BCH Holdings, Inc. and each of its wholly-owned subsidiaries, Century Mechanical Solutions, Inc. and KTU of Spokane, Inc., which are companies that we acquired during 2017. - To identify the median employee from our employee population, we used the amount of salary, wages, bonuses, commissions and overtime pay of our employees as reflected in our payroll records as reported to the Internal Revenue Service on Form W-2 for 2017.
-Because only a small portion of Company employees receive grants of equity awards, when identifying the median employee we did not take into account any amounts reported on the employees' Forms W-2 for 2017 with respect to stock option exercises or the vesting of equity awards.
-We also did not annualize the compensation of any individuals who were employed for less than the full calendar year. - · Since all of our employees are located in the United States, as is our Chief Executive Officer, we did not make any cost-of-living adjustments in identifying the median employee.
+We also excluded approximately 1,013 employees of Starr Electric Company, Incorporated and each of its wholly-owned subsidiaries, TAS Energy Inc. and each of its wholly-owned subsidiaries, and Tennessee Electric Company, Inc., which are companies that we acquired during 2020 in transactions that closed on February 1, 2020, April 1, 2020, and December 31, 2020, respectively. - To identify the median employee from our employee population, we used the amount of salary, wages, bonuses, commissions and overtime pay of our employees as reflected in our payroll records as reported to the Internal Revenue Service on Form W-2 for 2020.
+Because only a small portion of Company employees receive grants of equity awards, when identifying the median employee we did not take into account any amounts reported on the employees' Forms W-2 for 2020 with respect to stock option exercises or the vesting of equity awards.
+We also did not annualize the compensation of any individuals who were employed for less than the full calendar year. - We identified our median employee using this compensation measure, which was consistently applied to all of our employees who were included in the calculation.
+Since all of our employees are located in the United States, as is our Chief Executive Officer, we did not make any cost-of-living adjustments in identifying the median employee.